richardlee86/Random-Quote-Generator/README.md

 # Random Quote Generator
- Generates a random quote when a button is pressed
+ Generates a random quote when a button on the page is pressed